30 Stress-Free Road Trip Activities for Kids

 20 Questions

-20 Questions is a great conversational road trip game that will get everyone thinking, and more often than not learning a thing or two about each other in the process.
+20 Questions is a great option to get everyone thinking and, more often than not, learn a thing or two about each other.

 One player thinks of an object, and others have 20 yes-or-no questions to guess what it is.

-This fun road trip game fosters critical thinking and deductive reasoning, making it an enjoyable choice for older children during long road trips.
+This fun game fosters critical thinking and deductive reasoning, making it an enjoyable choice for older children during long road trips.

 Storytime